Chinese boost helps Britain's FTSE hit 3-week high

 * EM exposure hits Unilever, CCH

-LONDON, Jan 20 Britain's top share index rose for its fourth straight session on Tuesday to hit its highest level so far this year, buoyed by growth-sensitive stocks after Chinese data beat expectations.
+LONDON, Jan 20 Britain's top share index rose for its fourth straight session on Tuesday to hit its highest level in three weeks, buoyed by growth-sensitive stocks after Chinese data beat expectations.

 Sectors such as financials and consumer discretionary, which are sensitive to optimism about the economy, rallied, adding more than 10 points to the blue-chip FTSE 100.

-"There's a pretty broad rally on the back of the news from China, which is supportive of equities," said James Butterfill, global equity strategist at Coutts.
+"There's a pretty broad rally on the back of the news from China, which is supportive of equities," James Butterfill, global equity strategist at Coutts, said.

 "The majority of miners are doing well, but Rio (Tinto) have missed estimates which is hindering the sector."

-The prospect of stronger demand from top metals consumer China boosted miners such as Glencore, Anglo American and Vedanta, which rose between 3 percent and 7.8 percent.

-Global miner Rio Tinto lagged peers, rising just 0.4 percent after a production update.
+Global miner Rio Tinto fell 1 percent after a production update.
 While iron ore production met targets, copper came in slightly below expectations, traders said.

 "The numbers were only a slight miss versus estimates and the relative underperformance versus the market and sector we think is overdone," said Atif Latif, director of trading at Guardian Stockbrokers.

-The index remains around 4 percent off a 14-1/2 year high hit in September 2014, hindered by a decline in heavyweight energy stocks as the price of oil has slumped and by concerns over global growth.
+The index remains 4.5 percent off a 14-1/2 year high hit in September 2014, hindered by a decline in heavyweight energy stocks as the price of oil has slumped and by concerns over global growth.

-Coca Cola Hellenic also suffered from its global exposure, dropping 3.7 percent after a downgrade to "neutral" from "overweight" by JP Morgan analysts, who cited deteriorating macroeconomic trends in Russia and Nigeria.
-(Editing by Catherine Evans)
+Coca Cola Hellenic also suffered from its global exposure, dropping 4.9 percent after a downgrade to "neutral" from "overweight" by JP Morgan, who cited deteriorating macroeconomic trends in Russia and Nigeria.
+(Editing by Andrew Heavens)

 GIGABA SAYS NOT WALKING INTO TREASURY WITH PRECONCEIVED GROWTH PLANS, WILL FOLLOW WHAT WAS TABLED IN FEBRUARY BUDGET